Other Scientific Names:

 How Does it Reproduce?

 Cogongrass spreads by seed and rhizomes.
 Seeds are wind-blown and plants are noted to be able to produce up to 3,000 seeds.
 Plants form a dense network of rhizomes and can spread many feet in the soil each year.
-Rhizome tips form sharp points that can actually pierce the roots of other plants.
+Rhizome tips are a sharp point that can actually pierce the roots of other plants.
 Rhizomes look to be segmented and are covered with paper-like scales.
 Rhizome fragments can sprout into new plants.
 Rhizome fragments can readily hitchhike on equipment and vehicles to establish new infestations.